U.P. Trappers Convention & Outdoor Expo

 The biggest trapping & outdoor show in the Upper Peninsula (and one of the biggest regional conventions in the country) is coming to Escanaba, Michigan!
 To be held at the beautiful and spacious U.P.
 Fairgrounds located in a small friendly town.
 A chance to meet and chat with some of your trapping heroes; many legendary trappers from around the U.S. will be selling their wares, giving demos, or just enjoying the show!
 There will be something for everyone in the family to enjoy!
 Many activities for the kids.
 We highly encourage you to bring the whole family!
 Some trappers and outdoor enthusiasts have never seen this much equipment, “must-have” inventions and gear all in one place!

-Like last year there will be another Friday night Fish Fry/Fundraiser Banquet catered by Soderman’s Catering — some say they are among the best in the entire U.P. — and the fish was caught right here in the great Upper Peninsula.
+Like last year there will be another Friday night Fish Fry/Fundraiser Banquet catered by Soderman’s Catering — some say they are among the best in the entire U.P. — and the fish were caught right here in the great Upper Peninsula and donated by local trappers for your enjoyment.
 Raffles, drawings, lots of awesome prizes, delicious fish with all the “fixings”, great conversation — does it get any better than that?
 Limited tickets available!
 Contact Roy Dahlgren ASAP at (906) 399-1960 for ticket information.